DFO Conservation

 BIGGEST THREATS TO BIRDS

-The three greatest threats to birds are feral and free-roaming cats, window strikes and habitat loss.
+The three greatest threats to birds are free-roaming cats, window strikes and habitat loss.
 Learn more about each of these issues and what you can do to address the problem by clicking on the issue below.

 Feral & Free-roaming Cats